SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Expanding on those features, we received identity protection in the form of:

-We would have liked to have seen more features such as home and auto title monitoring like we did with Aura, but we’re confident that IdentityIQ offers enough protection.
+We would have liked to see additional features such as home and auto title monitoring like we found with Aura, but we’re confident that IdentityIQ delivers solid protection across the board.

-IdentityIQ’s mobile app is new, so we mostly used our online dashboard to monitor our account and make changes.
+IdentityIQ’s mobile app has matured since its initial launch, though we still primarily relied on the online dashboard to monitor our account and make adjustments.
 The dashboard isn’t straightforward though.
 Look at how many panels there are in one page:

 Fortunately, we didn’t need the dashboard to receive alerts.
 We viewed our action items from it, but alerts came in through emails and texts.
 That made it easier for us to screen and address them on time, as the alerts themselves contained enough information to let us know if they were urgent.
-We would love to see a better app though; as of the time of writing, it has a lot of kinks to work out, including delayed notifications.
+The app continues to improve, with it now taking over as the easiest way to manage your IdentityIQ account.

-IdentityIQ has four tier-based subscriptions, and also lets you add an antivirus and a VPN as a paid add-on for just $2 per month (this add-on is included for free with the highest subscription tier).
+IdentityIQ offers four tier-based subscriptions and lets you add antivirus and VPN protection as a paid add-on for just $2 per month.
 The prices are affordable, but we don’t like how there are no family plans, and how IdentityIQ also lacks a free trial or a refund policy.

 Here’s a quick look at all of the provider’s plans:

-FYI: Bitdefender antivirus and VPN costs about $6 per month via the cheapest subscription, but with IdentityIQ you can add both features for about $2 per month.
+FYI: Bitdefender antivirus and VPN typically cost around $6 per month via standalone subscriptions.
+That’s the service included with IdentityIQ if you add antivirus and VPN protection for an extra $2 per month.
+Now that’s a good deal.

 Our other top picks come with some form of cyber protection, but none of them included a full-featured cybersecurity suite like McAfee did.
 McAfee included its antivirus software, VPN, password manager, and other cybersecurity tools in its identity protection subscriptions.
 LifeLock and IdentityIQ only offer cybersecurity tools as add-ons.
 Compared to Aura and Identity Guard’s complementary antivirus software and VPN, McAfee’s cyber protection is more well-rounded.